fbeline/luneta/README.md

 # luneta [![Build Status](https://travis-ci.org/fbeline/luneta.svg?branch=master)](https://travis-ci.org/fbeline/luneta) [![luneta](https://snapcraft.io//luneta/badge.svg)](https://snapcraft.io/luneta)

-Luneta is an interactive filter that can be easily composed within any script.
+Luneta is an interactive filter that can be used to find values in lists.
+It's easy to compose luneta with other commands.

+For example:

+`cat $(ls | luneta)`

 ![render1588879971924](https://user-images.githubusercontent.com/5730881/81336973-9cda7e80-9080-11ea-91e9-0ad212ca2591.gif)

+In this example, a list of files and folders are passed to luneta, which opens an interactive screen that allows users to fuzzy search through it.
+After an item gets selected luneta writes it to the stdout.

+In short, it provides a convenient way to filter the data before passing it downstream in the script.

+> (list) stdin  -> luneta (interactive filter) -> stdout (selected value)

+Although luneta was originally created to be used as a command-line tool, it can be integrated with editors as well.
+See [Use with Vim](#Use-with-Vim) section.

-## About
+## Characteristics

 - Fast
-- Small binary (~ 1mb)
+- Small (~1mb binary)
-- Multiple line selection
+- Support for multiple line selection
-- Supports terminals that are not capable of redefining colors [_--color=FALSE_](https://asciinema.org/a/321218)

 Run `luneta -h` for help: